-Upon the Reorganization, we will become subject to typical corporate U.S. federal and state income taxation.
-To the extent we incur operating losses in future periods in which we are treated as a corporation for tax purposes, net operating loss carryforwards may generally be used by us to offset cash taxes on future taxable income, subject to applicable tax laws.
+Upon the Reorganization on July 1, 2019, we became subject to typical corporate U.S. federal and state income taxation.
+To the extent we incur operating losses in the periods in which we are treated as a corporation for tax purposes, net operating loss carryforwards may generally be used by us to offset cash taxes on future taxable income, subject to applicable tax laws.